Half Guinea 1728 "Young Head" (United Kingdom, George II)

 Auction prices

 Find out the current coin value of the British Half Guinea 1728 "Young Head".
 This gold coin from the times of George II.
-The record price belongs to the lot 203 sold at the SINCONA AG auction for CHF 2,800.
-Bidding took place May 16, 2022.
+The record price belongs to the lot 31193 sold at the Heritage Auctions auction for USD 28,800.
+Bidding took place January 21, 2021.

 Сondition